Strategy, Legal & Operations

 Just-in-Time (JIT) order processing

-JIT focuses on minimizing excess stock by processing orders only when needed.
+JIT processing focuses on minimizing excess stock by processing orders only when needed.
+While this approach reduces storage costs, any supply chain disruption can cause order delays.

 Real-time order processing

-This method provides instant updates on order status, inventory levels, and shipping progress.
+Real-time processing provides instant updates on order statuses, inventory levels, and shipping progress.

-Industries like e-commerce, food delivery, and subscription services rely on it for speed and accuracy.
+Industries like e-commerce, food delivery, and subscription services rely on this approach for speed and accuracy.

 Every business needs a solid order processing system, and many use a mix of these methods to get the best results.